CURATE BEAUTY LIMITED

 Why does Curate Beauty need to collect and store personal data?

-We only keep personal data for as long as is necessary in order to undertake this purpose.
-We are committed to ensuring that the information We collect and use is appropriate for this purpose and does not constitute an invasion of the data subject’s right to privacy.
+We only keep personal data for as long as is necessary We are committed to ensuring that the information we collect and use is appropriate for its purpose and does not constitute an invasion of the data subject’s right to privacy.

 Will Curate Beauty share my personal data with anyone else?